cburschka/xbbcode/README.md

 The required function `XBBcodeTagInterface::process(XBBCodeTagElement $tag)` receives a tag occurrence as encountered in text, and must return HTML code.

-The `XBBCodeTagElement` object provides the following functions:
+The `XBBCodeTagElement` object provides the following methods:

 - `content()` returns the rendered content of the tag.
 - `option()` returns the string following "=" in the opening tag, such as